-Grace Campbell, of the graduating class, in rendering two piano solos in the evening, proved, as she has many times in the assembly, that she has unusual talent for her years.
+Grace Campbell, of the graduating class, in rendering two Grace Campbell, of the graduating class, in rendering two piano solos in the evening, proved, as she has many times in the assembly, that she has unusual talent for her years.
 Well chosen songs were capably sung by the graduates.
-The feature chosen songs were capably sung by the graduates.
-The feature of the evening was a play entitled, "Past, Present and Future," which dealt with the different stages in the lives of a class of boys and girls graduating together.
+The feature of the evening was a play entitled, "Past, Present and Future," which dealt with the different stages in the lives of a play of how and cities traduction to the content of the content class of boys and girls graduating together.
 The play showed expert coaching by Miss Mae R. Follmar.
 All of the parts were well taken, especially deserving of mention is George Williams, who took the part left vacant because of the illness of Floyd McTyier.
-The three who played the roles "Memory," "Life" and "Prophecy," Kathleen Madden, Mary Ellen Osgood and Elaine Holmes, deserved the hearty applause which they Miss Lucille Nicol, the new district superintendent, presented the diplomas, certificates of merit and prizes.
+The three who played the roles "Memory," "Life" and "Prophecy," Kathleen Madden, Mary Ellen Osgood and Elaine Holmes, deserved the hearty applause which they received.

+Miss Lucille Nicol, the new district superintendent, presented the diplomas, certificates of merit and prizes.